 National Center for Systems Biology

-The Center is one of thirteen National Centers for Systems Biology supported by the National Institute of General Medical Sciences (5 P50 GM076468).
+The Center is one of fifteen National Centers for Systems Biology supported by the National Institute of General Medical Sciences (5 P50 GM076468).
 The primary mission of these Centers is to promote institutional development of multidisciplinary research, training, and outreach programs that focus on systems-level studies of biomedical phenomena within the institute's mission.

 Our work is centered on advancing systems genetics approaches to study the genetic and environmental factors shaping dynamic, genome-wide processes of epigenetic modification, recombination, gene expression, and metabolism in a mammalian model system.
 Our approach is based on our previous work providing a detailed molecular understanding of the evolutionary origins of the laboratory mouse, which in turn led to the adoption of two novel populations of mice with extensive genomic diversity.
 The Collaborative Cross recombinant inbred strains provide a fixed number of reproducible genomes optimal for multiple testing, while Diversity Outbred mice provide high genetic mapping resolution and an endless supply of unique genomes.
 These populations share the same allelic compositions and are derived from the same set of eight progenitor strains.
 Together these mouse populations provide an integrating framework for connecting the multiple domains of genomic function we study, as well as complementary approaches for developing and validating predictive models of genetic and environmental effects.
 By pioneering the application of these resources, our Center aims to establish high community standards and new approaches for systems genetics studies.